TTTaevas/osu-api-v1-js/README.md

 ### await api.getUserScores()

-`api.getUserScores()` allows you to get the recent or the best scores of an User by specifying a gamemode, an username or an id, and whether you want their recent scores or their best scores, plus how many scores you want. (from 1 to 100)
+`api.getUserScores()` allows you to get the recent or the best Scores of an User by specifying a Gamemode, an username or an id, and whether you want their recent Scores or their best Scores, plus how many Scores you want. (from 1 to 100)

 ```javascript
 // get an array of `Score`s that represent the best 3 scores of the `User` with username "mrekk"